7 Easter Hosting Tips for First-Time Homeowners

 Invite Your Guests

-Invitations can be informal (text, call, or Facebook event invite) or more traditional (an evite or mailed invitation).
+Invitations can be informal (text, call, or Facebook event invite) or more formal (an Evite or mailed invitation).
 Ideally, two weeks of notice gives people time to accommodate their schedules.
 Ask for RSVPs - This helps with food planning and ensures you have enough seating.

 Keep the Menu Simple

-Alternately, going potluck style is a practical option and takes the pressure off you!
-As the host, you might handle the main dish, and ask your guests to bring beverages, side dishes, and desserts.
+Alternatively, going potluck style is a practical option and takes the pressure off you!
+As the host, you might handle the main dish and ask your guests to bring beverages, side dishes, and desserts.

 2. Get Festive with Simple Easter Décor